List of Dark Angel characters: Cynthia "Original Cindy" McEachin

-Cynthia "Original Cindy" McEachin (also known as O.C.) is Max's best friend and a coworker at Jam Pony, where she frequently covers for Max, allowing her to keep her job.
+Cynthia "Original Cindy" McEachin (also known as O.C.; portrayed by Valarie Rae Miller (seasons 1–2)) is Max's best friend and a coworker at Jam Pony, where she frequently covers for Max, allowing her to keep her job.
 In the middle of season one, she discovers that Max is an escaped supersoldier from Manticore and, after some debate, becomes her roommate.
 At the start of season two, O.C. learns that Logan is Eyes Only.
 She usually refers to herself in the third person.
 Despite being a lesbian, multiple sources commented on the fact O.C. was never shown kissing another woman during the first season, (though she later did in the episode "Shortie's in Love") with Miller saying "The censors watch me more than anything".
 In 2009 AfterEllen ranked her at No. 6 on their list of the Top 11 Lesbian/Bi Sidekicks.

 O.C first meets Max in the prequel novel Before the Dawn, when Max comes to her aid during a bar fight.
 She is a main character in Skin Game, where she is kidnapped by a transgenic serial killer, and also has a minor role in After the Dark, where she continues to be one of Max's closest friends.
 She also appears as a non-playable character in the Dark Angel video game, where she is voiced by Debbie Timmis.

 Reagan "Normal" Ronald

-Portrayed by J. C. MacKenzie (Seasons 1–2)

-Reagan "Normal" Ronald runs the Jam Pony Express courier service and is nicknamed Normal because his conservative attitude clashes with his somewhat anarchic surroundings.
+Reagan "Normal" Ronald (portrayed by J. C. MacKenzie (seasons 1–2)) runs the Jam Pony Express courier service and is nicknamed Normal because his conservative attitude clashes with his somewhat anarchic surroundings.
 He is a hard taskmaster, often annoyingly saying "Bip, bip, bip!" to mean "hurry!"
 In addition to disliking and being disliked by most of his workers, he becomes anti-transgenic in the second season after the existence of Manticore's creations becomes public.
 However, Normal dotes on Alec and calls him his "golden boy", unaware that he is a transgenic.
 In the series finale, he skillfully helps an X-5 deliver her baby and later completely changes his opinion on transgenics.

 Normal is described in Before the Dawn, when Max begins working at Jam Pony.
 Normal makes an appearance in After the Dark when Max visits Jam Pony.
 Max is pleasantly surprised at Normal's change in attitude, when he shows compassion for both her and O.C.